 As such, you can continue your quests later on, or allowing you to replay

-a mission without having to start from the beginning.
+a mission without having to start from

 Viewing a Replay: